AminsCode/Udacity_DeepReinforcementLearning/Project1_Navigation/README.md

 (For AWS) If you'd like to train the agent on AWS (and have not [enabled a virtual screen](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Training-on-Amazon-Web-Service.md)), then please use [this link](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Linux_NoVis.zip) to obtain the environment.

+Finally, unzip the environment archive in the 'project's environment' directory and eventually adjust thr path to the UnityEnvironment in the code.

-Place the file in this folder, unzip (or decompress) the file and then write the correct path in the argument for creating the environment under the notebook Navigation_solution.ipynb:
+For example you can place the file in this folder, unzip (or decompress) the file and then write the correct path in the argument for creating the environment under the notebook Navigation_solution.ipynb:

 ```
 env = env = UnityEnvironment(file_name="Banana.app")